 Borderline Personality Disorder

 The complexity of personality disorders makes it difficult to firmly establish a genetic predisposition.
-There are qualities of Borderline Personality Disorder such as hypersensitivity to environmental stimuli or impulsive aggression which may be related to temperament and thus hereditary factors.
+There are qualities of Borderline Personality Disorder, hypersensitivity to environmental stimuli or impulsive aggression, which may be related to temperament and hereditary factors.
 Recent research indicates there may be disruption in the functioning of the brain’s limbic system, which regulates emotion.
-Commonly accepted environmental causes of BPD are psychological trauma including physical or sexual abuse, an unstable family life as a child, or severe loss (such as death of parents or siblings).
+Commonly accepted environmental causes of BPD are psychological trauma, including physical or sexual abuse, an unstable family life as a child, or severe loss (such as death of parents or siblings).

 What is the Prognosis for Borderline Personality Disorder?

 Research has demonstrated that with effective psychotherapy, sleep and stress management, and psycho-education, symptoms can significantly improve.
 And the quality of life of someone with Borderline Personality Disorder.
 A newer treatment modality, Dialectical Behavioral Therapy (DBT), has produced excellent results in helping persons with BPD.
 DBT teaches the client how to take control of their life.
 That includes their emotions, and themselves through self-knowledge, emotion regulation, and restricting thought patterns.
 In partnership with psychotherapy, and medication when necessary, persons with BPD can also show significant, sustainable improvements to their happiness and quality of life.